ltfschoen/jam/README.md

           * Split work between them (e.g. using ELVES, which are Polkadot's cynical rollups), or;
           * Optimistically discount their duties (e.g. using Optimistic Rollups)
           * SNARK-based rollups
+  * Transactions
+    * JAM is transactionless, everything is triggered by the servers used by users

   * PVM
     * Efficient metering